olawuwo-abideen/marketplace/README.md

-Backend to a Dating App
+Project Description

+This project involves building a comprehensive online marketplace platform where users can buy and sell products, manage their accounts, and interact with sellers.
+The platform aims to provide a seamless experience for both buyers and sellers.

 Installation

 - clone the repository

-`git clone git@github.com:olawuwo-abideen/datingapp.git`
+`git clone git@github.com:olawuwo-abideen/marketplace.git`

 - navigate to the folder

-`cd datingapp-main.git`
+`cd marketplace-main.git`

 To run the app in development mode